splunk/splunk-sdk-java/README.md

 ### Client state

-Instances of the Resources class maintain a client side copy of the state of corresponding Splunk resource.
-For example, an entity will have a copy of its properties and a collection will have a copy of its members.
-Requesting a property (or collection member) will return the local copy if available or will request a new copy from the server if not available or if the local copy is known to be out of date, which is the case for example if an update method has just been called.
+Instances of the Resources class maintain a client-side copy of the state of the corresponding Splunk resource.
+For example, an entity will have a copy of its properties, and a collection will have a copy of its members.
+When you request a property (or collection member), the local copy is returned if it's available.
+Otherwise, a new copy is requested from the server if it's not available or if the local copy is known to be out of date (for example, when the update method was just called).

-Note that in general there is no way to know if your local client state is in sync with the server other than forcing a refresh of the corresponding `Resource` instance.
+Note: In general, there is no way to determine whether your local client state is in sync with the server other than forcing a refresh of the corresponding Resource instance.

-The `Resource` class provides the following methods for managing client side state:
+The Resource class provides the following methods for managing client-side
+state:

-* `refresh` unconditionally refreshes the client state of the object
+*   The `refresh` method unconditionally refreshes the client state for the object.

-* `invalidate` marks the local state as invalid, which will result in a refresh the next time the objects state is accessed.
+*   The `invalidate` method marks the local state as invalid, and it is refreshed the next time the object's state is accessed.

-* `validate` will check to see if the local state has been marked invalid and will call `refresh` if necessarry.
+*   The `validate` method checks whether the local state has been marked invalid and calls the refresh method if necessary.

 ### Search